VimalDev-Suriya/redux-tutorial/Readme.md

 ## What is redux?

 A library and the 'pattern' which helps us to update and manage the state easyly.
-It will act as the centralized store, so the app can retrive and update the state (perdictable fashion) https://redux.js.org/introduction/getting-started
+It will act as the centralized store, so the app can retrive and update the state (`perdictable fashion`). https://redux.js.org/introduction/getting-started

 ## Why and When we should use Redux

-Why? - Redux maintain the state globally, prop hell When? - App uses the complex logic to update the state and app updates the state very realtime and frequently
+Why? - Redux maintain the state globally and fixes the Prop hell.
+When? - App uses the complex logic to update the state and app updates the state very realtime and frequently.

 ## Support libraries for Redux